Yiğit Emre Çeltik

-Yiğit Emre Çeltik (born 7 April 2003) is a Turkish professional footballer who plays as a midfielder for Podbeskidzie Bielsko-Biała.
+Yiğit Emre Çeltik (born 7 April 2003) is a Turkish professional footballer who plays as a midfielder for TFF Second League club Arnavutköy Belediyespor on loan from Kayserispor.

 Career

 A youth product of Bucaspor and Altınordu, Çeltik began his senior career with Altınordu in the TFF First League.
 He transferred to the Dutch club Fortuna Sittard on 27 July 2021.
 He made his professional debut with Fortuna Sittard in a 3–0 KNVB Cup win over TOP Oss on 27 October 2021.

 On 12 February 2022, Çeltik joined Polish I liga side Podbeskidzie Bielsko-Biała on loan until the end of the season, with both an extension and a purchase option.
 On 8 July 2022, he joined the team on a permanent basis, signing a four-year contract.
+He left the club by mutual consent on 28 July 2023.

 International career

 Çeltik is a youth product of the Turkey U15s, U16s, U17s, and U19s.